Rebecca Pynoos for Beverly Hills

 Rebecca is a graduate of Marlborough School and holds degrees from Brandeis University and the University of Southern California, where she earned a Master’s in Social Work, focused on policy and planning.

-She is the only candidate with both education and experience in urban planning, completing postgraduate coursework at:
+She is the only candidate with both education and experience in urban planning, balancing needs of preservation and crucial development, completing postgraduate coursework at:

-This combination makes Rebecca the candidate best suited to address both day to day livability issues - and - the complex planning and policy challenges facing Beverly Hills today.
+This combination makes Rebecca the candidate best suited to address both luxury of the city and day to day livability issues - and - the complex planning and policy challenges facing Beverly Hills today, like stopping future out of scale Builders Remedy Projects.
+Rebecca has already been meeting with regional planners to get ahead of this - and she’s ready to hit the ground running.

 Leadership & Civic Engagement